lsarjanovic/The-Keyboard/README.md

 during code testing, and writing.

 The module-info.java is not compiled, but is not necessary to run the project outside of .jar file.
+Each .java file must be compiled separately, or just do *.java.

 At this time, the .jar file theKeyboard.jar can be run (to run the application) by the command